Acxiom/metalus/metalus-common/docs/streamingquerymonitor.md

 # Streaming Query Monitor
 Streaming Query Monitors provide a method for interacting with a running Spark StreamingQuery object.
 Implementations can be created to perform different types of monitoring, control whether the query is stopped, whether to continue and provide a map of variables that will be placed on the globals for the next step.
+A [step is provided](flowutilssteps.md#streaming-monitor) which is designed to use the monitors and provide a decision to _continue_ or _stop_.
 ## BaseStreamingQueryMonitor
 This implementation doesn't do anything but allow continuous streaming.
 The query doesn't actually get monitored or stopped.
 ## BatchWriteStreamingQueryMonitor